Forecasting & Prediction

 Exploratory Analysis

-1. The histogram shows the consumption metric renderd by a categorical variable var2 with values A,B and C. It's data dictionary didn't sate what this is and it looks like values B,C are sparse meaning without some kind of sampling approach it is unlikely we shall see much stand alone impact in the prediction algorithm
+1. The histogram shows the consumption metric rendered by a categorical variable var2 with values A, B, and C. Values B and C are sparse, meaning without some kind of sampling approach it is unlikely we shall see much stand-alone impact in the prediction algorithm.

-1. This scatter plot rendered by season shows that the variable var1 has little or no relationship/ causality with consumption
+1. This scatter plot rendered by season shows that the variable var1 has little or no relationship/causality with consumption.

 Model Development